CityofToronto/bdit_data-sources/gis/speed_limit/README.md

 A check was done to find out at which stage the bylaws failed.
 Using the function `gis.text_to_centreline`, there are still 207 bylaws out of 5163 cleaned bylaws (or 211 bylaws out of 5167 bylaws that are not repealed and not cleaned) that need to be processed that fail to be converted into centrelines.
 If one would like to find the differences of the results found between using the old and new text_to_centreline process, go to this [issue #293](https://github.com/CityofToronto/bdit_data-sources/issues/293) but note that the number there might not reflect the latest results.
 Whereas more details about how the failed bylaws look like and why exactly do they fail, go to this [issue #298](https://github.com/CityofToronto/bdit_data-sources/issues/298).

 Below shows a table on exactly how many bylaws failed at different stage.
 Please refer to the flow chart [here](#how-the-function-works) for a better picture.
-The csv dump [here](csv/failed_bylaws.csv) (also in table `jchew.failed_bylaws`) contains all bylaws that failed to be converted into centrelines and also the reason behind.
+The csv dump [here](csv/failed_bylaws.csv) (also in table `gis.failed_bylaws`) contains all bylaws that failed to be converted into centrelines and also the reason behind.
 There are, in total, 211 bylaws that do not get processed (note that these are all bylaws where deleted = false).

 |failed_reason|function|stage |# of bylaws that failed here|
 |--|--|--|--|